kapillohanii/Library-Manager/README.md

 ## Starting Flask Server
--on terminal change your current directory to server\
+on terminal change your current directory to server\
--run 'python app.py'
+then run 'python app.py'